FREE OVERNIGHT SHIPPING ON ORDERS OVER $200!

 If you've been in the aquarium hobby for a while, you've probably noticed the same plants appearing in various aquascapes.
 While there's nothing wrong with these tried-and-true options, sometimes you want to add a touch of uniqueness to your tank.
 If you're looking to introduce some distinctive and interesting flora, you're in the right place.
 Here are some unusual plants that can bring a fresh and exciting look to your aquatic setup.
 Let's break away from the ordinary and explore some fun, eye-catching options for your aquarium!

-Starting strong with one of my personal favorites the banana plant.
+Starting strong with one of my personal favorites, the banana plant.
 This oddball plant is so fun because it looks like a bushel of bananas in your tank, but the fun doesn’t stop there!
-This plant also has lilies that grow to the surface of your tank, where their leaves float like lily pads.
-If you allow them to grow, they may even produce small white flowers!
+It also has lilies that grow to the surface of your tank, where their leaves float like lily pads.
+If you allow them to grow, they may even produce small white flowers.

-The banana plant is a beginner plant that is common in the aquarium hobby.
-It gets its name from the banana resembling roots.
-They have long stems with rounded or heart-shaped leaves, these plants grow from a base of swollen green tubers resembling bananas.
-They can either float or be planted, but it's important not to bury their tubers more than ¼ inch.
+The banana plant is a beginner plant common in the hobby.
+It gets its name from its swollen green tubers resembling bananas.
+They have long stems with rounded or heart-shaped leaves, and can either float or be planted—just be sure not to bury the tubers more than ¼ inch.
 Preferring calm water, floating banana plants will develop white roots that reach down into the substrate to anchor the plant.

 Care Level: Easy